 Vulnerabilities

 According to ZDNet, 60% of Android apps have security vulnerabilities, with 39 bugs per app on average.
-In some cases, these bugs allow attackers to hijack devices in secret and, once on an organization’s network, infect systems and steal data.
+In some cases, these bugs allow attackers to hijack devices in secret and, once on an organization’s network, infect IT systems, and steal sensitive information.

 Noncompliance